mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 Snaps
 ~~~~~
-There are snap packages provided by the ubuntu snap developers, these are generally not up to date.
+There are snap packages provided by the Ubuntu snap developers, these are generally not up to date.
 The Krita Developers do not provide or build the snap packages themselves.
 To install Krita as a snap package, first install snapd application.
-Snapd is installed by default on ubuntu distributions.
+Snapd is installed by default on Ubuntu distributions.

-If you are on ubuntu distribution then Krita's snap package may show up in the software center or you can run the following command in terminal
+If you are on Ubuntu distribution then Krita's snap package may show up in the software center, or you can run the following command in terminal

     ``sudo snap install krita``